 In-housing of programmatic functions allows for brands to have more control over their operations and more transparency.
 Overall, programmatic allows for more effective targeting, which increases efficiency and effectiveness.
-Not surprisingly, campaign effectiveness and cost efficiency were noted as the two most important objectives of in-housing programmatic internationally.
+Not surprisingly, campaign effectiveness and cost efficiency were noted as the two most important objectives of in-housing programmatic, which was consistent across all three regions.
 "It's an issue of transparency.
 We had a contract through our agency, but they didn't have a transparent programmatic offering.
 Without transparency, we can't improve ad effectiveness." said one CPG executive.
-Better audience targeting was the third most important objective internationally.
-Interestingly, return on investment (ROI) attribution, though listed as the number one objective in the U.S., is the least important objective in both Europe and LatAm.
+Extended audience reach was the third most important objective for Europe.
+Interestingly, ROI attribution, though listed as the number one objective in the U.S., is the least important objective in both Europe and LatAm.